iH3 - Camcorder AIPTEK - Free user manual and instructions

 FCC Compliance Statement:

-You are cautioned that any change or modifications to the equipment not expressly approved by the party responsible for compliance could void Your authority to operate such equipment.
+You are cautioned that any changes or modifications not expressly approved by the party responsible for compliance could void your authority to operate the equipment.

-If the time arises to throw away your product, please recycle all the components possible.
+When the time comes to dispose of your product, please recycle all components possible.

-Batteries and rechargeable batteries are not to be disposed in your domestic waste!
+Batteries and rechargeable batteries must not be disposed of with household waste!
 Please recycle them at your local recycling point.

 Safety Notice:

-- Do not drop, puncture or disassemble the camcorder; otherwise the warranty will be voided.
+1. Do not drop, puncture, or disassemble the camcorder; otherwise, the warranty will be voided.

 Extra notice regarding 3D viewing:

-- Young children viewing 3D fi les should always be accompanied by adults.
+4. Young children viewing 3D files should always be accompanied by adults.
 It is not recommended to give this device into the hands of young children.

 The 3D display technology used in this product: